 EntertainmentPortfolioContactClients&VenuesBio&Promo

-Michael Roy's Cirque du Papier Michael Roy's Cirque du Papier link to home page
+Michael Roy's Cirque du Papier home page HomePageLink Michael Roy's Cirque Du Papier

 This page is dedicated to the answering of burning questions about Strolling, Interactive & Close-up Origami & Juggling Artist/Entertainer, Michael Roy Baldridge, and his origami.
 [Burning? hmm, maybe dangerous word choice for a paper based art form.]
 Although every question you could ever have is probably answered right here, if your infrequently asked question is not, then by all means please send us an email michaelroybaldridge@gmail.com and we will respond in a timely manner.
 Remember there are no stupid questions . . . just people who are not quite as bright, creative, and hot as you.